Colonial Defence Committee: Early actions

-The Russia crisis had caused panic in some colonies.
+The Russian crisis had caused panic in some colonies.
 The Governor of British Ceylon, James Robert Longden, had ordered the movement of 50,000 LT of coal and transported the colony's treasury inland.
 The CDC was determined to stop such overreactions in the future.
 A Local Defence Committee was established in all dependencies, to devise local defence plans which would be reviewed and approved by the CDC.
 The focus was on the defence of the colonies in case of a widescale European war.

-One of the CDC's first decisions was to ascertain the current condition of colonial defences, for which there had been no regular reports made.
+One of the CDC's first decisions was to ascertain the current condition of colonial defences, on which there had been no regular reports made.
 In August 1885 the CDC requested that colonial governments report on naval and land defences, the number of arms, ammunition and marine mines stored, the quantities of electrical and telegraph cable held and the number of troops, both colonial and imperial, in the colony.

 The CDC was concerned about a surprise assault on a colony and provided advice to colonial governors on actions to take in case of war.
 The CDC warned governors that they should not permit more than two foreign warships into a harbour at once and no more than one foreign troopship.
-They warned that any break in telegraph communications might indicate state of war.
+They warned that any break in telegraph communications might indicate a state of war.
 Governors were advised to guard cable routes, set-up mines and implement black-out conditions.
 Food, coal and currency was also to be guarded.

 Defence plans

 The first 19 local defence plans had been prepared by October 1891.
+By October 1891 the CDC had reviewed some local plans and made the first 150 of its recommendations to governors.
 Canada was among the slowest to prepare its plan, to the worry of the CDC particularly after the Venezuelan crisis of 1895, and began work only after the intervention of Colonial Secretary Joseph Chamberlain.
-By October 1891 the CDC had reviewed some local plans and made the first 150 of its recommendations to governors.

 An early recommendation was made on 6 August 1888; that a battalion be added to the garrison at Hong Kong, doubling the infantry available there.
 This led to the raising of the Hong Kong Regiment of the British Indian Army for service.
 Between 1895 and 1905 the CDC itself drew up plans for the defence of Jamestown, Saint Helena, which they considered vulnerable to attack from an organised expedition and whose loss would threaten trade in the South Atlantic.
 These measures were funded by the British government, due to the poor performance of the local economy.

 The Secretary of State for War of 1887–1892, Edward Stanhope, wanted to dissolve the CDC and replace it with a high-level Admiralty and War Office committee with more senior staff and a wider remit.
 This was successfully opposed by the Colonial Secretary, Lord Knutsford, who stated that if the War Office withdrew from the CDC he would find replacement members from retired officers.